numoonchld/numoonchld.github.io/_posts/2019-06-27-networking-foundations.md

 - only updates the available packages list
 - this doesn't update any software on the machine

-##### to actually update existing packages:
+##### to update all existing packages:
 - `sudo apt-get upgrade`

-- while setting up a new machine, an upgrade is pretty harmless
+- while setting up a new machine, `upgrade` is relatively harmless
-- when the app is serving content to end-users, an upgrade usually breaks existing functionality
+- when the app is in production, serving content to end-users
+    - an upgrade usually breaks existing functionality
-    - the upgrade must first be tested in a non-production environment to ensure app works correctly
+    - package upgrade must first be tested in a non-production environment
+    - deploy app with upgraded packages after thorough testing

 <hr>